ChillyPigeon742/Button-Clicker/README.md

 Now you can delete the `mods` and `runtime` folders we generated previously as those have been added into the app

-And that's it!
-You can simply launch the executable now to run the game
+That's it!
+You can now simply open the `output` folder and launch the executable to run the game